ogspiderx/Lila/replit.md

 This is a full-stack real-time chat application built with a modern web stack.
 The application features a React frontend with TypeScript, an Express.js backend, PostgreSQL database with Drizzle ORM, and WebSocket integration for real-time messaging.
 The UI is built using shadcn/ui components with Tailwind CSS for styling.

-**Latest Feature**: Free real-time message translation using Google Translate API without any cost.
-Users can translate messages to 20+ languages including Spanish, French, German, Japanese, Chinese, Arabic, and more.

 ## User Preferences

 Preferred communication style: Simple, everyday language.